 The University of Chicago’s Report of the Committee on Freedom of Expression, which FIRE endorsed in January 2015, provides a model for the kind of protections that faculty should be fighting to implement.
 FIRE has embarked on a campaign to encourage colleges and universities to adopt the Chicago Statement.
-In a bid to drive further support, we have launched an online endorsement drive and provided students, faculty, and concerned alumni with form letters as well as sample student and faculty government resolutions calling for the implementation of the Chicago Statement.
+In a bid to drive further support, we have provided students, faculty, and concerned alumni with form letters as well as sample student and faculty government resolutions calling for the implementation of the Chicago Statement.

 FIRE has seen faculty governing bodies or university leadership at twelve institutions officially endorse the statement or pass similar resolutions.
 These institutions include Princeton University, Purdue University, Johns Hopkins University, American University, Chapman University, Winston-Salem State University, the University of Wisconsin System (which includes 26 campuses), the University of Virginia’s College at Wise, Columbia University, City University of New York, and Louisiana State University.